 SBIR-Specific Questions: Questions 8 and 9 apply only to SBIR applications.
-If you are submitting ONLY an STTR application, leaproceed to question 10. ave questior ns 8 a nd 9 blank and 8.
-Have you received SBIR Phase II awards from the Federal Government?
+If you are submitting ONLY an STTR application, leave questions 8 and 9 blank and proceed to question 10.
+8. Have you received SBIR Phase II awards from the Federal Government?
 If yes, provide a company commercialization history in accordance with agency-specific instructions using this attachment.
-0 Yes О No Attach File: 9.
-Will the Project Director/Principal Investigator have his/her primary employment with the small business at the time of award?
-0 Yes О No STTR-Specific Questions: Questions 10 and 11 apply only to STTR applications.
-If you are submitting ONLY an SBIR application, blank. lea ve quest ions 10 and 11 10.
-Please indicate whether the answer to BOTH of the following questions is TRUE: • Yes 0 No (1) Does the Project Director/Principal Investigator have a formal appointment or commitment either wit (as an employee or a contractor) OR as an employee of the Research Institution, which in turn has mac business through the STTR application process; AND (2) Will the Project Director/Principal Investigator devote at least 10% effort to the proposed project?
-11. In the joint research and development proposed in this project, does the small business perform at least 40% of the work and the research institution named in the application perform at least 30% of the work? • Yes О No
+Attach File: 9.
+Will the Project Director/Principal Investigator have his/her primary employment with the small Yes No business at the time of award?
+STTR-Specific Questions: Questions 10 and 11 apply only to STTR applications.
+If you are submitting ONLY an SBIR application, leave questions 10 and 11 blank.
+10. Please indicate whether the answer to BOTH of the following questions is TRUE: • Yes • No (1) Does the Project Director/Principal Investigator have a formal appointment or commitment either with the small business directly (as an employee or a contractor) OR as an employee of the Research Institution, which in turn has made a commitment to the small business through the STTR application process; AND (2) Will the Project Director/Principal Investigator devote at least 10% effort to the proposed project?
+11. In the joint research and development proposed in this project, does the small business Perform at least 40% of the work and the research institution named in the application perform at least 30% of the work?
+Yes No